Trusted WordPress tutorials, when you need them most.

 Yes.
 If you are using a plugin like AIOSEO, the headline analyzer is available on the editor screen for both WordPress posts and pages.
 This allows you to optimize the titles for all important content on your site, not just your blog articles.

-We hope this article helped you learn how to use a headline analyzer in WordPress to improve SEO titles.
-You may want to see some of our other guides on titles and headings in WordPress:
+We hope this guide helped you learn how to use a headline analyzer in WordPress to craft better SEO titles and get more clicks.
+You might also want to check out these other resources on WordPress titles and headings:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.